Certified Legal Translations for Court

 The case is In Re Application for Discovery Pursuant to 28 U.S.C. § 1782, Anna Maria Pelleschi and Brigitte Pelleschi, Movants, Case No. 1:19-mc-0102, decided on January 22, 2020 in the United States District Court for the Northern District of Ohio, Eastern Division.

-All Language Alliance, Inc. provides certified translation of court documents written in Italian, Portuguese, Russian, Spanish, Turkish, Thai, Uzbek, French, Arabic, German, other foreign languages, accompanied by Translator’s Affidavit; certified translation of Apostille foreign documents and records; and other evidentiary foreign language documents for use in the U.S. litigation accompanied by the properly attested affidavits of translation.
+All Language Alliance, Inc. provides certified translation of court documents written in Italian, Hungarian, Portuguese, Russian, Spanish, Turkish, Thai, Uzbek, French, Arabic, German, other foreign languages, accompanied by Translator’s Affidavit; certified translation of Apostille foreign documents and records; and other evidentiary foreign language documents for use in the U.S. litigation accompanied by the properly attested affidavits of translation.
 In addition to translating court documents and affidavits from any foreign language to English, we supply court-certified interpreters for out-of-court proceedings conducted on-site, in-person, as well as Italian deposition interpreters for remote depositions via Zoom, Russian Zoom deposition interpreters, Nepali Zoom deposition interpreters, and video deposition interpreters in other rare and common languages.

 #alllanguagealliance #certifiedlegaltranslation #certifieddocumenttranslation #legaldocumenttranslation #certifiedtranslationservices #certifiedtranslation #legaldocumenttranslation #courtdocumenttranslation #courtdocumenttranslationservices #italiantranslationservices #italiancertifiedtranslation #italiandocumenttranslation #italianzoominterpreter #courtdocumenttranslator